Quas1mod0/JY-Portfolio/govdebt_dataviz2.md

+# 3 Different Data Visualizations on the Same General Government Debt Data
 General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance.
 Debt is calculated as the sum of the following liability categories (as applicable): currency and deposits; debt securities, loans; insurance, pensions and standardised guarantee schemes, and other accounts payable.
 Changes in government debt over time primarily reflect the impact of past government deficits.

 In this beeswarm plot, the y-axis labels represent different countries from the dataset and the x-axis represents the date, from 1996 to 2018.
 The radius of the dot represents the general government debt of a particular country in a specific year.